qmlbook/qmlbook/docs/storage/storage.rst

     The source code for this chapter can be found in the `assets folder <../../assets>`_.

 This chapter will cover storing data using Qt Quick in Qt 5.
 Qt Quick offers only limited ways of storing local data directly.
-In this sense it acts more like a browser.
+In this sense, it acts more like a browser.
 In many projects storing data is handled by the C++ backend and the required functionality is exported to the Qt Quick frontend side.
 Qt Quick does not provide you with access to the host file system to read and write files as you are used from the Qt C++ side.
 So it would be the task of the backend engineer to write such a plugin or maybe use a network channel to communicate with a local server, which provides these capabilities.

-Every application need to store smaller and larger information persistently.
+Every application needs to store smaller and larger information persistently.
 This can be done locally on the file system or remote on a server.
 Some information will be structured and simple (e.g. settings), some will be large and complicated for example documentation files and some will be large and structured and will require some sort of database connection.
-Here we will mainly cover the built in capabilities of Qt Quick to store data as also the networked ways.
+Here we will mainly cover the built-in capabilities of Qt Quick to store data as also the networked ways.

 Settings
 ========

-Qt comes on its native side with the C++ ``QSettings`` class, which allows you to store the application settings (aka options, preferences) in a system dependent way.
+Qt comes on its native side with the C++ ``QSettings`` class, which allows you to store the application settings (aka options, preferences) in a system-dependent way.
 It uses the infrastructure available from your OS.
-Additional it supports a common INI file format for handling cross platform settings files.
+Additional it supports a common INI file format for handling cross-platform settings files.

 In Qt 5.2 ``Settings`` have entered the QML world.
-The API is still in the labs module, which means the API may break in the future.
+The API is still in the lab's module, which means the API may break in the future.
 So be aware.

 Here is a small example, which applies a color value to a base rectangle.
 Every time the user clicks on the window a new random color is generated.
 When the application is closed and relaunched again you should see your last color.
 The default color should be the color initially set on the root rectangle.